 Here are some of the top-rated Japanese curry restaurants in Tokyo!

-According to Tablelog, a Japanese ranking site with a harsh grading curve, Tomato is ranked #1 for Japanese curry in Tokyo.
+According to Tablelog, a Japanese restaurant ranking site with a harsh grading curve, Tomato is ranked #1 for Japanese curry in Tokyo.
 This feat was achieved by Kyoji Omino, Tomato's founder who perfected his recipes through a trial and error process, ending up with his current iteration that uses a mixture of 35 different spices.
-Located just a 5-minute walk from Ogikubo Station in the western part of Tokyo, Tomato is one of the best Tokyo curry restaurants.
-Tomato is well on its way to graduating from Bib Gourmand status and gaining a coveted Michelin star, so make sure to visit this Tokyo curry restaurant before it gets too crowded.
+Located just a 5-minute walk from Ogikubo Station in the western part of Tokyo, Tomato is one of the best Tokyo curry restaurants, well on its way to graduating from Bib Gourmand status and gaining a coveted Michelin star, so make sure to visit this Tokyo curry restaurant before it gets too crowded.

 Though its outward appearance may make it seem a bit run down, you'll regret overlooking this kare raisu restaurant.
 A quick walk away from Okubo Station and neighboring Shinjuku, it's easy to see how this tiny store can be lost amidst the excitement of the city.
-However, if you're looking to get a great meal that is easy on the wallet, then you'll want to line up early to get a seat at Little Curry House.
+However, if you're looking for a great meal that is easy on the wallet, you'll want to line up early to get a seat at Little Curry House.

 Kare wa Nomimono only has two pleasantly surprising options on the menu: a tomato-based red curry served with chicken that takes inspiration from Indian curry, and a black curry whose color is achieved through the use of various spices.
-Accompanied by your choice of three toppings (from ten different options) you'll want to come more than once to get the full experience.
+Accompanied by your choice of three toppings (from ten different options), you'll want to come more than once to get the full experience.

-With a seasonal menu which offers new options every once in a while, you'll want to come back every once in a while to get the kare raisu specials they offer.
-With a high amount of traffic from students who study abroad at Waseda, Yamituki is accommodating to foreigners and tries to always have at least one English speaking staff member on hand at all times.
+With a seasonal menu that offers new options every once in a while, you'll want to come back every once in a while to try their new kare raisu specials.
+With a high amount of traffic from students who study abroad at Waseda, Yamituki is accommodating to foreigners and tries to always have at least one English-speaking staff member on hand at all times.